US consumers boost spending 1% as inflation remains high

 WASHINGTON -- American consumers increased their spending by 1% in June — a dose of energy for an economy that is quickly rebounding from the pandemic recession but is facing new risks led by the delta variant of the coronavirus.

-At the same time, a key inflation barometer that is closely followed by the Federal Reserve surged 4% last month from a year earlier.
-The 4% gain matched the 12-month increase in May and was the fastest surge since July 2008.
+At the same time, a key inflation barometer that is closely followed by the Federal Reserve surged 3.5% last month from a year earlier.
+That was the fastest such 12-month surge since 1991.

 June’s solid increase in consumer spending provided further evidence that consumers are driving a strengthening recovery from the pandemic recession.